RahulMaurya9/Practice/README.md

 # Practice
-it is a practice repo
+* It is practice of git hub